-Student Life and Leadership continue to strengthen programs and services that promote positive, healthy living outcomes.
-This is done through passive education in the form of newsletters and active programs such as Gratitude Week which addresses mental health strategies.
-Student Leaders are also featured on social media doing "Instagram take overs" and they are lifestyle features that include healthy habits such as exercise and student success strategies.
+Student Life and Leadership offer programs and services that promote positive, healthy living outcomes.
+This is done through passive education through newsletters and active programs such as Gratitude Week, which addresses mental health strategies.
+Student Leaders are also featured on social media doing "Instagram takeovers," and they are lifestyle features that include healthy habits such as exercise and student success strategies.